trintingnant/Models-of-Neural-Systems/README.md

-Runs basic temporal difference-learning with $\epsilon$-greedy policy to balance an inverted pendulum.
+Runs basic temporal difference-learning with epsilon-greedy policy to balance an inverted pendulum.